Perspectives for grey giants

 Man and elephant in focus

-At Indawgyi Lake we employ veterinarians who look after the health of the working elephants and the training of local veterinarians, elephant owners, and mahouts (elephant guides).
-The way of training elephants is based on a tradition of thousands of years and is considered relatively hard.
-However, new findings in the handling and training of elephants allow a much gentler and animal-friendly way of keeping them, which we would like to implement together with the elephant owners.
+At Lake Indawgyi, we employ veterinarians to care for the health of the animals and train local veterinarians, elephant owners and mahouts (elephant guides).
+The way of training elephants is based on thousands of years of tradition and is considered relatively hard.
+However, new findings in the handling and training of elephants allow a much gentler and more animal-friendly way of keeping them, which we would like to implement there together with the elephant owners.

-Together with the forestry authority, the working elephants kept in the biosphere reserve are registered in order to better control illegal logging in the protected area.
+Together with the forestry authority, working elephants kept in the biosphere reserve are registered in order to better control illegal logging in the reserve.
 A veterinarian and an assistant permanently take care of the health of the working elephants and train elephant owners and handlers in modern training methods.

 In the medium term, alternatives to hard and environmentally damaging woodwork are to be developed.